dAppBridge/NotaryProxy/README.md

 (Replacing [request_key] with your original request_key)

 This completes the audit...
-By now you've
+So now you've

 1. Proven that the software is valid (Check https://github.com/dAppBridge/NotaryProxy)
 2. Proven that the live NotaryProxy service is running a legitimate version of the software